fogellab/multiWGCNA/README.md

 # multiWGCNA: an R package for deep mining gene co-expression networks in multi-trait expression data

+The multiWGCNA R package can be applied to expression data with two dimensions, which is especially useful for the study of disease-associated modules across time or space.
+The multiWGCNA paper is available at https://doi.org/10.1186/s12859-023-05233-z.

 # Installation
 The multiWGCNA R package can be installed from GitHub like this:
 ```